Meirshomron/EventManagers/README.md

 ## EventManager_1 - stringified json parameters
-Use: Rename to "EventManager" and add to a GameObject in the scene.
+Use: Rename file to "EventManager" and add to a GameObject in the scene.

 This EventManager is capable of passing a string with its events.
 You can pass anything as a string as long as both sides (dispatcher and listener) know the structure of the parameters.